tuananh3232/aws_intership/content/1-Worklog/1.6-Week6/_index.md

 ### Week 6 Achievements:

 * **Summary:**
-  * This week I learned the AWS storage ecosystem including S3, Glacier, Backup, Storage Gateway, and file systems.
-I focused heavily on hands-on labs to understand data management, backup–restore, and AWS storage mechanisms.
+  * This week, I gained a solid understanding of the AWS storage ecosystem, including S3, Glacier, AWS Backup, Storage Gateway, and various file systems.
+I focused heavily on hands-on practice to understand how data management, backup–restore workflows, and storage mechanisms operate in AWS.

 * **Theory learned:**
-  * S3 Storage Class, Access Point, CORS
+  * Concepts of S3 Storage Classes, Access Points, and CORS.
-  * Glacier, lifecycle, backup concepts
+  * Knowledge about Glacier, lifecycle policies, and AWS backup concepts.
-  * Storage Gateway and file system architecture
+  * Architecture and operation of AWS Storage Gateway and AWS file system services.
-  * VM import/export
+  * Processes for importing/exporting virtual machines to AWS.

 * **Hands-on labs:**
   * Backup & restore
   * Import on-prem VM into AWS
   * Create Multi-AZ file system
-  * Create static website, CloudFront, versioning, replication
+  * Built a static website using S3, integrated CloudFront, enabled versioning and replication.
-  * Practice Storage Gateway – create file share, connect, test data transfer between on-prem and AWS
+  * Worked with Storage Gateway: created a file share, connected from on-prem, and tested data transfer between on-prem and AWS.